 MPU is now providing another payment option to our customers!
 Make a FREE online payment by logging into your account at mpu.org.
-Choose "Make an On-Line Payment" and select the eCheck option.
+Choose "Make One-Time Payment" and select the eCheck option.
 This is a single payment only and is withdrawn directly from your bank account.

 Easy Pay Plan

 With the Easy Pay Plan you don't have to write a check or put your payment in the mail or bring it to the MPU office.
 Your bill will be paid automatically from your checking or savings account.
 To find out more information, view a copy of our Easy Pay Plan Signup (pdf).

 This plan helps you budget your monthly energy cost by spreading out payments equally over 12 months.
 This will help you manage high winter bills due to electric heat or high summer bills due to air conditioning.
 We will average your monthly bills and establish a payment level.
 Your account will be reviewed every 6 months and the payment will be adjusted to reflect any over-billing or under-billing.
 For more information or to setup a budget payment plan, contact Customer Service at (920) 683-4600.

 With a Gift Certificate from Manitowoc Public Utilities, it is now as easy as 1-2-3 to give someone special an unexpected gift that they will truly appreciate.
 All you need to do is print out the form and then fill it out.
 You will then need to send or bring the completed form and your payment for the Gift Certificate to Manitowoc Public Utilities.
 If you choose to send it in, please use the following address:

 Manitowoc, WI 54221 - 1087